 In assessing the level of portfolio risk exposure, Antin has begun to consider the resilience of its portfolio to climate risk.
-In future reporting years, Antin expects to consider portfolio company-specific climate risks as part of its ongoing engagement programme and where required, implement resilience strategies to manage these alongside management teams.
+On an ongoing basis, Antin is considering portfolio company-specific climate risk and opportunity exposure as part of its engagement programme.
+Antin intends to utilise the outputs of this analysis to support portfolio companies in identifying required adaptations and potential opportunities for additional value creation.
+Any financial loss analyses will also be provided to businesses as part of this process.